-This report has been prepared using initial prices, expenses, and costs provided by Eni in United States dollars (U.S.\$).
+This report has been prepared using initial prices, expenses, and costs provided by or on behalf of Eni in United States dollars (U.S.\$).
 Future prices were estimated using guidelines established by the SEC and the Financial Accounting Standards Board (FASB).
 The following economic assumptions were used for estimating the reserves reported herein:

-Oil, Condensate, and LPG Prices
+Oil, Condensate, LPG, and Gas Prices

-Eni provided all pricing information, and it has represented that the provided oil, condensate, and LPG prices were based on a reference price, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual arrangements.
-A Brent oil price of U.S.\$62.74 per barrel was the resulting reference price.
-Where appropriate, Eni supplied differentials by field to the relevant reference price, and the prices were held constant thereafter.
-The volume-weighted average oil, condensate, and LPG prices used in this report are presented below, expressed in United States dollars per barrel (U.S.\$/bbl):
+Prices were furnished for each field and were held constant for the remaining producing lives of the fields.
+The oil, condensate, LPG, and gas prices provided were represented to be based on a reference price for each contract area, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual agreements.
+The Brent marker price for the period was U.S.\$83.27 per barrel, and the Title Transfer Facility reference gas price for the period was U.S.\$13.42 per thousand cubic feet.
+The volume-weighted average prices attributable to the estimated proved reserves over the lives of the properties were U.S.\$82.58 per barrel of oil, U.S.\$60.06 per barrel of condensate, U.S.\$23.39 per barrel of LPG, and U.S.\$2.60 per thousand cubic feet of sales gas.

-Oil Condensate LPG

-Price Price Price

-(U.S.\$/bbl) (U.S.\$/bbl) (U.S.\$/bbl)

-Africa 63.21 57.88 16.27